-You will notice Pukaskwa's ever plentiful cobble stone beaches, especially in this area.
-Be kind to your ankles and watch out for Pukaskwa Pits!
+You will notice Pukaskwa National Park's ever plentiful cobble stone beaches, especially in this area.
+Be kind to your ankles and knees!

 Fish Harbour

 3 Campsites: FH1, FH2, FH3

 The picturesque scenery of this location will have you thinking that you are looking at a painting in an art gallery.
 Sites here are large and inviting.
 A camera session is strongly recommended.